jhasun/jhasun.github.io/essays/ai-experience.md

 console.log(hawaiianPhDs(uhdata));
 ```

-In this code, I used ChatGPT to look through the Underscore library to find the following methods: .pluck(), .filter(), and .reduce().
-With these methods, I was able to write two functions that operated on the given UH Manoa dataset.

   10. Explaining code\
 The code I have written, seen, and read within the scope of this course has been realtively simple and easy to understand.
 The code became a bit harder to understand once we started to implement applications using Meteor and MongoDB, however with some time and effort to read through and test the code I was able to understand what was going on.
 For this specific topic, I didn't feel the need to use ChatGPT.
 However, outside of the scope of the course, I have used ChatGPT to explain code, specifically code realting to data structures and algorithms.
 This has provided useful explanation as to what is happening, but that is beside this course.